Topic-specific policies

 Particularly for small or immature organizations, cloud services providing email, file storage and office apps etc. may be treated as mere commodities, procured without adequate consideration of information risk, security, privacy etc. However, some cloud services may be critical for core business, and cloud generally increases the organisation’s attack surface.
 [This issue may be more relevant to ISO/IEC 27005 and ISO/IEC 27036.]

-The standard has widespread support from ISO/IEC JTC 1/SC 27, ITU-T Q8/SG17, national standards bodies plus the Cloud Security Alliance among others.
+The standard has widespread support from ISO/IEC JTC 1/SC 27, ITU-T SG17, national standards bodies and CSA among others.
 However, aligning disparate perspectives and objectives while remaining within the defined scope of the current update project is tricky.

 SC 27 decided not to progress a separate cloud information security management system specification standard, judging that ISO/IEC 27001 is sufficient and given pressure from ISO not to proliferate Management Systems Standards ‘unnecessarily’.
 Therefore, SC 27 does not intend to develop a formal requirements specification standard against which to certify the security of cloud service providers specifically.
-Providers can however be certified against ISO/IEC 27001, ISO/IEC 27701 and other standards, like any organisation, while there are non-ISO cloud security assessment and certification, classification, benchmarking or assurance schemes such as CSA STAR.
+Providers can however be certified against ISO/IEC 27001, ISO/IEC 27701 and other standards in the usual way, while there are non-ISO cloud security assessment and certification, classification, benchmarking or assurance schemes such as CSA STAR.

 < Previous standard ^ Up a level ^ Next standard >